 - recognize the audience you want to serve with your brand/product/service,

 - define the main messages you want to pass along, and

 - develop valuable related content for exactly that audience.

 The main factor in this equation is to find your clients.
 These are the people you want to speak to with your content and you want to convert them from simple listeners to loyal clients for your brand.
-But this is just the 1/2 of the solution of your problem.
+But this is just the 1/2 of the solution to your problem.

-There are many ways to find your ideal customers, but one of the most effective ones is the value quadrant, which will permit you to identify and focus your efforts to the clients which will bring you the best results.
+There are many ways to find your ideal customers, but one of the most effective ones is the value quadrant, which will permit you to identify and focus your efforts on the clients which will bring you the best results.

 For these people, you need to construct your message(s) around which your content will be evolved.

 In order to find the right message(s) for the right audience you want to speak to, you need to write it/them in the right way (like using the AIDA sequence for example or a similar template in order to have maximum results and by utilizing existing market data and techniques can help you make the correct decisions like the OODA loop is.)